MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Custom-Clusters.md

 - Extend the attributes or commands on a standard cluster
 - Create a completely new custom cluster

 **Please keep in mind that in either scenario, the functionalities based on the custom clusters can only inter-operate with products with these custom clusters, which means your products can only inter-operate with your own products.
-We recommend you use custom clusters only wen you have to.**
+We recommend you use custom clusters only when you have to.**

 &nbsp;